ameraut/NikeProj/README.markdown

 use whatever application you are most comfortable with to check the HTTP requests in this project.

 Currently, there are automated tests but they currently do not work as a result of a problem with the endpoints not being seen.
-This looks to be due to the imports conflicting and will take some time to delve into.
+This looks to be due to the imports/web.xml conflicting and will take some time to delve into.